nikhilpachange/gutenberg/packages/scripts/README.md

 1. `index.css` – all imported CSS files are bundled into one chunk named after the entry point, which defaults to `index.js`, and thus the file created becomes `index.css`.
 This is for styles used only in the editor.
 2. `style-index.css` – imported `style.css` file(s) (applies to PCSS, SASS and SCSS extensions) get bundled into one `style-index.css` file that is meant to be used both on the front-end and in the editor.

-You can also have multiple entry points as described in the docs for the script:
+Note: You can also bundle CSS modules by prefixing `.module` to the extension, e.g. `style.module.scss`.
+Otherwise, these files are handled like all other `style.scss`.
+They will also be extracted into `style-index.css`.

+### Developing for plugins and themes

+In that scenario, it's necessary to follow established conventions.
+The main JavaScript entry point is `src/index.js` (other extensions are allowed for the source file to account for TypeScript and JSX) and the main stylesheet is `src/style.css` (other extensions are allowed for the source file to account for PCSS, SCSS, or SASS).
+The output generated will be written to `build/index.js`.

+Note that it's still possible to include blocks when developing a project targeting a plugin or theme.
+The only requirement is to include block files in separate subdirectories of the `src` directory so the respective `block.json` files can be used to detect all the entry points successfully.
+Example: `src/my-block/block.json` and `src/my-other-block/block.json`.

+### Explicitly defined entry points

+Providing multiple entry points as arguments for the command is also possible.
+This approach turns off the automatic detection of entry points used with other scenarios and moves the responsibility to the developer to list paths to JavaScript files explicitly:

 ```bash
 wp-scripts start entry-one.js entry-two.js --output-path=custom
 ```

-If you do so, then CSS files generated will follow the names of the entry points: `entry-one.css` and `entry-two.css`.
+If you do so, then CSS generated based on import statements in the JavaScript code will follow the names of the entry points: `entry-one.css` and `entry-two.css`.

 Avoid using `style` keyword in an entry point name, this might break your build process.

-You can also bundle CSS modules by prefixing `.module` to the extension, e.g. `style.module.scss`.
-Otherwise, these files are handled like all other `style.scss`.
-They will also be extracted into `style-index.css`.

-#### Using fonts and images
+### Using fonts and images

 It is possible to reference font (`woff`, `woff2`, `eot`, `ttf` and `otf`) and image (`bmp`, `png`, `jpg`, `jpeg`, `gif` and `wepb`) files from CSS that is controlled by webpack as explained in the previous section.